Edgar Bartolomeu: Indoor career

 In the winter of 2001, he signed with the Buffalo Blizzard in the National Professional Soccer League.
 That same year the NPSL ceased operation and several of its remaining teams formed the Major Indoor Soccer League, but the Blizzard declined to participate and folded at that time.
-Edgar was then picked on the dispersal draft by the Philadelphia Kixx for the 2001/2002 indoor season, being an important part of the team's first-ever championship.
+Bartolomeu was then picked on the dispersal draft by the Philadelphia KiXX for the 2001–02 indoor season, being an important part of the team's first-ever championship.

-He returned to Philadelphia for the 2006/07 indoor season which marked his fifth season with the club.
+Bartolomeu returned to Philadelphia for the 2006–07 indoor season which marked his fifth season with the club.
 In his final season in Philadelphia, he assisted in securing his second indoor championship title.
-After a six-year hiatus, Edgar returned to the Major Indoor Soccer League for the 2013/2014 season to play with Rochester Lancers.
+After a six-year hiatus, he returned to the Major Indoor Soccer League for the 2013–14 season to play with Rochester Lancers.
 He re-signed with Rochester for the following season.

 International career

-Bartolomeu was originally born in Angola and later became a Canadian citizen which potentially allowed him to represent the Canada men's national soccer team.
+Bartolomeu was born in Angola and later became a Canadian citizen which potentially allowed him to represent the Canada men's national soccer team.
 In 2004, he was called to the Canada national team camp held in Florida by head coach Frank Yallop.